Local Actions

 Best Practices

-• Work with County Public Transit to move or add stops to better serve riders, and add shelters and other amenities at major stops.
+• Work with the County Public Transit to add shelters and other amenities at major stops.

-• Provide connections to bus routes when designing bicycle networks (see question 2).
+• Provide connections to bus routes when designing sidewalk and bicycle networks.

 Best Practices

-• Provide flexible design standards based on land use context, allowing narrower street widths, travel lanes, and driveways/curb radii in urban or neighborhood areas.
+• Provide flexible design standards based on land use context, allowing narrower street widths, travel lanes, driveways, and curb radii in centers and neighborhoods.

-• Provide flexible street standards based on land use context, allowing narrower street widths, travel lanes, and driveways/curb radii in urban or neighborhood areas.
+• Provide flexible street standards based on land use context, allowing narrower street widths, travel lanes, driveways, and curb radii in centers and neighborhoods.

-• Require that sidewalks and bicycle facilities be considered in any street or bridge redesign project, or other major reconstructions.
+• Require that sidewalks and bicycle facilities be considered in all street and bridge redesign and reconstruction projects, and other major street projects.
 A complete streets checklist can help with this.

 Best Practices